-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-This medicine may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Check with your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

 Check with your doctor right away if you have watery stool that does not go away, stomach pain, and fever while taking this medicine.

 Dexlansoprazole may increase your risk of having fractures of the hip, wrist, and spine.
 This is more likely if you are 50 years of age and older, if you receive high doses of this medicine, or use it for one year or more.

 Cutaneous or systemic lupus erythematosus may occur or get worse in patients receiving a PPI.
 Call your doctor right away if you have joint pain or a skin rash on your cheeks or arms that gets worse when exposed to the sun.